sgsaab/portfolio/README.md

   - text in output grid funky
 - Make bullet points not yellow
 - Make partiful itineraries before and after a table
+- Change email icon to a mail
+- Make clouds cover projects, then part when scrolling down
+- Make cursor a thing
+- Try glory font
+- Extensions are squishing website
+- Add a hover effect to the social links